jameslawler/notes/docs/portuguese-language/verbs/criar.md

 ## Writing Prompts

 1. Você cria coisas (arte, música, software)?
 Do you create things (art, music, software)?
-2. De qual projeto escolar você mais se orgulha?
+2. De qual projeto escolar mais se orgulha?
 What school project are you most proud of?
-3. O que você gostaria de criar no futuro?
+3. O que gostaria de criar no futuro?
 What would you like to create in the future?